Arch-Network/book/src/guides/how-to-write-arch-program.md

 ## Handler

-Each handler function's parameters must match what is required for a transaction [instruction].
+Each handler function's parameters must match what is required for a transaction [Instruction].

 - `program_id` - Unique identifier of the currently executing program.
 - `accounts` - Slice reference containing accounts needed to execute an instruction.